borgmatic-collective/borgmatic/README.md

 sudo generate-borgmatic-config
 ```

+If that command is not found, then it may be installed in a location that's
+not in your system `PATH`.
+Try looking in `/usr/local/bin/`.

 This generates a sample configuration file at /etc/borgmatic/config.yaml (by
 default).
 You should edit the file to suit your needs, as the values are just
 representative.
 All fields are optional except where indicated, so feel free